jurraca/nostrpkgs/README.md

 A collection of [Nostr](https://github.com/nostr-protocol/nostr) tools to be installed with the [Nix](https://github.com/NixOS/nix/) package manager.

+## Goals

+Easiest and fastest way to use Nostr tools.

 ## Usage

 You can think of this repository as a collection which contains build recipes for packages.
 It aims to provide these recipes for all major architectures, irrespective of a project's programming language or build system.